August 8, 2011

-Two weeks ago, on July 29, 170 Jews from 16 states gathered at the White House.
+Last Friday, July 29, one hundred seventy Jews from sixteen states gathered at the White House.
 The reason: to make clear that growing an economy that works for all Americans is at the top of the Jewish communal agenda.

-The gathering included 12 of us from Progressive Jewish Alliance & Jewish Funds for Justice (PJA & JFSJ, formed when PJA and JFSJ merged in June).
-Drawn from the 21 organizations belonging to the Jewish Social Justice Roundtable, our group of grass-roots leaders engaged top administration officials on many of the issues that greatly concern our Jewish communities.
-After a morning of policy briefings about housing, health care, food justice and education, we discussed our concerns with senior presidential advisers, among them Valerie Jarrett and Jon Carson.
+The gathering included twelve of us from Progressive Jewish Alliance & Jewish Funds for Justice (PJA & JFSJ).
+Drawn from the twenty-one organizations belonging to the Jewish Social Justice Roundtable, our group of grassroots leaders engaged top administration officials on many of the issues that greatly concern our Jewish communities.
+After a morning of policy briefings about housing, healthcare, food justice and education, we discussed our concerns with senior presidential advisors such as Valerie Jarrett and Jon Carson.

 Our group embodied the diversity of the American Jewish community.
-From a white New York venture capitalist to an African American from Chicago’s South Side to businesspeople, retirees, educators, doctors, students, lawyers, longtime community advocates and a plethora of rabbis from the Reform, Reconstructionist and Conservative denominations, our group crossed lines of race, age, religiosity and class.
+From a white New York venture capitalist to an African-American from the South Side of Chicago to businesspeople, retirees, educators, doctors, students, lawyers, longtime community advocates and a plethora of rabbis from the Reform, Reconstructionist and Conservative denominations, our group crossed lines of race, age, religiosity, and class.
 Despite our differences, our voices resonated in deep agreement.
 As Jews, we inherit a rich rabbinic tradition that compels us to pursue justice and a historic legacy of participation in the human rights struggles of the modern era.
-And so on that day, we represented the priorities of millions of American Jews who recognize that our material and spiritual well-being intertwines with the fate of our neighbors in cities and states around the nation.
+And so on Friday, we represented the priorities of millions of American Jews who recognize that our material and spiritual well-being intertwines with the fate of our neighbors in cities and states around the nation.

 We all heard from Aaron Weininger of Keshet, who spoke about two friends who had lost job opportunities within the Jewish community because of blatant discrimination on the basis of gender and sexual orientation.

-For the Obama administration to acknowledge, by inviting us to the White House, the significance of our Jewish communities and what we have accomplished, was gratifying.
-Even more encouraging was the administration’s willingness to listen to our concerns and critiques, as 170 community leaders spoke truth to power, tactfully and strategically.
-Every official reminded us about the importance of local advocacy in the struggle to shift policy: There is surprising impact when two dozen people call a congress person or eight people show up at City Council or four people reach out to a regional administrator of a federal agency.
+For the Obama administration to acknowledge the significance of our Jewish communities and what we have accomplished by inviting us to the White House was gratifying.
+Even more encouraging was their willingness to listen to our concerns and critiques, as 170 community leaders spoke truth to power, tactfully and strategically.
+Every official reminded us about the importance of local advocacy in the struggle to shift policy: there is surprising impact when two dozen people call a Congressperson or eight people show up at City Council or four people reach out to a regional administrator of a Federal Agency.
 And we realized for ourselves, too, the value of concerted citizen action.
 When we pressed administration officials about the immigration raids that still rend families, and when we pushed them to preserve the social safety net, and when we praised them for the strides recently made on LGBT equality, we understood that change cannot only come from the top.
 Deep, enduring change depends on people from across our diverse society joining together to build powerful coalitions that can hold our elected officials accountable for the common good.

-That is why Progressive Jewish Alliance and Jewish Funds for Justice merged in June with a plan to expand our local base-building and organizing from coast to coast.
-We seek nothing less than the reconstruction of a strong middle class, secure in its civil rights and undergirded by good paying jobs and basic social safety nets.
-Now is the time to stand up and redouble our efforts to create the kind of society we want to live in, one in which all people enjoy a decent place to live, a job that lets them provide for their family, and access to healthy food, good medical care and a fair legal system.
+That is why Progressive Jewish Alliance and Jewish Funds for Justice (JFSJ) merged this June with a plan to expand our local base-building and organizing from coast to coast.
+We seek nothing less than the reconstruction of a strong middle-class, secure in their civil rights and undergirded by good paying jobs, and basic social safety nets.
+Now is the time to stand up and redouble our efforts to create the kind of society we want to live in, one in which all people enjoy a decent place to live, a job that lets them provide for their family, and access to healthy food, good medical care, and a fair legal system.

-Two weeks ago in Washington, D.C., the White House and leaders representing 21 Jewish organizations took note of how far we have come.
+Last week in Washington, DC, the White House and leaders representing twenty-one Jewish organizations took note of how far we have come.
 Now we are preparing to take the next step.
 Join us.

-David Levitus is a historian and a member of the Progressive Jewish Alliance & Jewish Funds for Justice — Southern California Regional Council.
-Scott Einbinder, a film producer, chairs the organization’s regional council and serves on the national board.
-Rabbi Dara Frimmer of Temple Isaiah is a regional council member.
+David Levitus is a historian and a member of the Progressive Jewish Alliance & Jewish Funds for Justice- Southern California Regional Council.
+Scott Einbinder, a film producer, chairs the Regional Council and serves on the National Board.
+Rabbi Dara Frimmer, of Temple Isaiah, is a Regional Council member.
 At the White House, she represented the American Jewish World Service in addition to PJA & JFSJ.